garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 5 Routing.md

     }
     ```

-1. After adding the stops, call `RouteTask.solveAsync(RouteParameters)` to solve the route asynchronously.
+1. After adding the stops, call `RouteTask.solveRouteAsync(RouteParameters)` to solve the route asynchronously.
 That call returns a `ListenableFuture`, on which you can add a done listener.
 In that listener, call `get()` on the `ListenableFuture`, and then call `getRoutes()`, get the first route, and add it as a graphic.
 The call to `get()` can throw two different types of exceptions, which you must catch (or catch all `Throwable` objects if you prefer):

     ```
-    ListenableFuture<RouteResult> solveFuture = routeTask.solveAsync(routeParameters);
+    ListenableFuture<RouteResult> solveFuture = routeTask.solveRouteAsync(routeParameters);
     solveFuture.addDoneListener(() -> {
         try {
             RouteResult routeResult = solveFuture.get();